Pitt Street Koay Teow Soup

 Lebuh Carnarvon in the early morning has a particular quality that separates it from George Town's more performative food streets.
 The shophouses here operate on their own clock, with steam rising from stockpots before most tourists have ordered their first coffee.
 At number 183, the smell of slow-cooked pork broth and frying garlic announces a bowl of koay teow soup that has been ordered at this address, in this form, for more than six decades.
 Some meals are events.
 This one is a ritual.

 George Town's hawker culture produces two types of dining occasions: the spontaneous solo bowl grabbed between errands, and the deliberate morning gathering where families and friends settle in for something that feels worth marking.
 Pitt Street Koay Teow Soup occupies both registers simultaneously, which is rarer than it sounds.
-A 4.3 Google rating across more than 1,071 reviews, combined with a 2024 Michelin Plate recognition, confirms what Penangites have known for generations: this is a bowl people return to with intent.
+A 4.3 Google rating across 1,143 reviews, combined with a 2024 Michelin Plate recognition, confirms what Penangites have known for generations: this is a bowl people return to with intent.

 The Architecture of the Bowl